Ryangwaite/mc-speedrun/README.md

 ### 2.3 speed-run Fargate Cluster
 Application load balancer with multiple elastic scaling *speed-run* service containers.
 Each has the *Question Set Store* EFS mounted. *speed-run* persists current running speed-run state to *speed-run State* (Redis).
 On completion, sends a job to *Completion Job Queue*.

-### 2.4 speed-run State
+### 2.4 speed-run Cache
 An elasticached redis instance that stores state of in-progress speedruns.
+Also has a pub-sub mechanism for keeping all `speed-run` instances for a particular quiz session in sync.

 ### 2.5 speed-run Reporter
 Lamda function that gets triggered when jobs are written to the *Completion Job Queue* (SQS standard queue).
 It extacts and loads the elasticache speed-run state into *speed-run Store*